 The Legal Process to Becoming a Conservator

 The conservatorship process can be long, arduous, and full of paperwork.
-One misstep can lead to the court postponing the appointment or even rejecting the petition altogether.
+One misstep can lead to the court postponing the appointment or even rejecting the petition all together.
 Furthermore, to make a potentially stressful process even more so, other parties outside of your control have a role to play.
 Those other parties include:

 - The proposed conservatee's doctor (for Conservatorship of the Person);